Beaver Creek Villages: What to Expect, Things to Do

-Those looking for more activities should plan to attend one of the signature events.
+Those looking for more activities should attend one of the signature events in Beaver Creek.
 The renown Chocolate Chip Cookie Competition takes place annually on opening day.
-The events features bakers who each bake 1,000 cookies and serve them until supplies run out.
-Guests can sample them all and vote for their favorites.
-Other events include special kids’ festivals, a tree lighting ceremony, sporting events, and food and wine festivals.
+The events features bakers who bake 1,000 cookies and serve them until supplies run out.
+Guests can sample them all and vote for their favorites, too.
+Other events include kid festivals, a tree lighting ceremony, sporting events, and food and wine festivals.

 Bachelor Gulch Village

-Also located on site is the Ritz Carlton, which features a full spa.
-The Bachelor Gulch Spa, located in the White River National Forest, offers services such as touch therapies, natural remedies, beauty and fitness.
-Visitors will find nearly two dozen private rooms, a salon and water treatment areas.
+Also located on site, the Ritz Carlton has a full spa.
+Bachelor Gulch Spa, located in the White River National Forest, offers services and touch therapies, natural remedies, beauty, and fitness.
+Visitors find nearly 24 private rooms, a salon and water treatment areas.

 Beaver Creek Villages: More Fun Things to Do

-For those who aren’t too worn out from all the fun, the Beaver Creek villages also provide access to the top seasonal Beaver Creek activities.
+For those not too worn out from the fun, the Beaver Creek villages also provide access to seasonal Beaver Creek activities.

-In addition to world-class skiing, Beaver Creek also welcomes guests to snowmobile, dogsled, snowshoe and much more.
-With 25 lifts and 150 different trails, it’s easy to explore this popular mountain spot any time of year.
+In addition to world-class skiing, Beaver Creek also welcomes guests to snowmobile, dogsled and snowshoe.
+With 25 lifts and 150 different trails, it’s easy to explore this popular mountain town anytime of year.